curl/everything-curl/internals/memory-debugging.md

 management.

 Internally, the definition of the preprocessor symbol `DEBUGBUILD` restricts code which is only compiled for debug enabled builds.
-And symbol `CURLDEBUG` is used to differentiate code which is _only_ used for memory tracking/debugging.
+The symbol `CURLDEBUG` is used to differentiate code which is _only_ used for memory tracking/debugging.